constripacity/DM-Commerce-OS/docs/BEGINNER-GUIDE.md

 - **Requirements:** Node.js 18 or newer, internet access, and room for Node dependencies.
 - **Optional:** Git.
 Downloading and extracting the ZIP works exactly the same.

+> ✅ **Package manager tip:** If you do not have pnpm installed, the setup script automatically falls back to npm.
+You can also run `corepack enable pnpm` to make pnpm available globally.

 > 💡 On Windows use **PowerShell**.
 On macOS/Linux use **Terminal**.

 ## Option A — Guided Setup (Recommended)